tjheckler/Helpdesk/README.md

  * Printing and Export Function for Custom Reports
  * Make Inventory Searchable for Tickets Computer Name/Asset Tag
  * Put roles into separate Table as User, HelpDesk, Technician, Admin

+ # In the db folder is a readme.txt file you must see to user the program.

+ Enjoy my Help Desk web app!